SAP-archive/teched2021-DAT160/README.md

 ![Weather stations in Germany](./images/weatherstations.png)

-Fortunately in a former project **SenDi** has already developed 2 pipelines that
+Fortunately in a former project **SenDi** has already developed 2 pipelines with SAP Data Intelligence that

 1. Downloads on a monthly basis the weather stations
 2. Downloads on weekly basis the weather stations

 What needs to be done is to map to each device the nearest weather station.

+Subsequently we like to collect further data as the

+* **services** table containing the repair services SenDi had to do for the devices and
+* past **weather data** measured near to the devices.